mivort/trackk/README.md

 * [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior): the main
   inspiration.
 Before version 3.0, Taskwarrior stored its date as plain text files, and after that it switched to SQLite.
-Trackit stores its data as set of JSON files and provides means to preserve the change history with Git.
+Trackk stores its data as set of JSON files and provides means to preserve the change history with Git.
 * [dstask](https://github.com/naggie/dstask): the inspiration for Git repo storage philosophy.
-Trackit similarly stores tasks as set of JSON files, but several tasks are grouped together in buckets, and custom Git merge driver prevents merge conflicts.
+Trackk similarly stores tasks as set of JSON files, but several tasks are grouped together in buckets, and custom Git merge driver prevents merge conflicts.